exogen/graphbrainz/README.md

   if you are running your own MusicBrainz mirror.
 Defaults to `http://musicbrainz.org/ws/2/`.
 * **`GRAPHBRAINZ_PATH`**: The URL route at which to expose the GraphQL endpoint, if running the standalone server.
 Defaults to `/`.
+* **`GRAPHBRAINZ_CACHE_SIZE`**: The maximum number of REST API responses to cache.
+Increasing the cache size and TTL will greatly lower query execution time for complex queries involving frequently accessed entities.
+Defaults to `8192`.
+* **`GRAPHBRAINZ_CACHE_TTL`**: The maximum age of REST API responses in the cache, in milliseconds.
+Responses older than this will be disposed of (and re-requested) the next time they are accessed.
+Defaults to `86400000` (one day).
 * **`GRAPHBRAINZ_GRAPHIQL`**: Set this to `true` if you want to force the [GraphiQL][] interface to be available even in production mode.
 * **`PORT`**: Port number to use, if running the standalone server.